Getting to Know Your Neighborhood: Roxbury

 Since the mid-19th century, when Irish immigrants escaping the potato famine began arriving in Boston in large numbers, Roxbury has been home to many diverse communities.
 In the early 20th century, Irish dance halls could be found throughout Nubian Square (formerly Dudley Square).
 The Irish were followed closely by German immigrants, who helped establish the breweries that sprung up along the Stony Brook, a major city watercourse, in the years before Prohibition.
 A large Jewish community developed around Grove Hall, along Blue Hill Avenue, and into neighboring Dorchester.
 Starting in the 1940s, the Second Great Migration of African Americans from the Jim Crow South to northern cities made Roxbury home to a growing number of African Americans, and by 1960 predominantly white Roxbury had become a predominantly Black community.
 It continues as the heart of Boston’s African American community and is also home to Hispanic, Caribbean, and Asian families.

 Roxbury comprises several districts, including the areas around Nubian Square, Fort Hill, Crosstown, Grove Hall, Egleston Square, and Blue Hill Avenue.
 Many Blue Hill Avenue businesses and shops were destroyed in the riots after the assassination of Martin Luther King, Jr. (GRS’55, Hon.’59) in 1968.
-Mounting poverty, unemployment, and a wave of arsons in the 1960s and 1970s contributed to further decline, but in recent years, city, state, and local grassroots efforts have done much to transform the neighborhood.
-Several projects are underway, including a major overhaul of the Boston Public Library Dudley branch and development of the 1.2-million-square-foot Tremont Crossing, a multibuilding development that will include more than 700 apartments, office and retail space, and a new Museum of the National Center of Afro-American Artists.
+Mounting poverty, unemployment, and a wave of arsons in the 1960s and 1970s contributed to further decline, but in recent years, city, state, and local grassroots efforts have done much to transform the neighborhood, and most recently it was announced that a major stretch of Blue Hill Avenue would get $44 million in upgrades, including improved sidewalks and street lighting.

 You’ll find wonderful restaurants, museums, and cultural sites that reflect the neighborhood’s rich diversity and history.
 Below are some highlights.